Repatriation of a deceased body from overseas to England

 Repatriation of a deceased body from England to overseas

 Some countries require a Cadaver Certificate before they will receive a body for burial.
-The certificate, if issued, confirms that no epidemic of infectious disease occurred in the area for some three months preceding the death.
+The certificate, if issued, confirms that no epidemic of infectious disease occurred in the area for three months preceding the death.

 Cadaver Certificates - the formality of obtaining a Cadaver Certificate is usually handled by a Funeral Director making the arrangements on behalf of the relatives.
 However, anyone can apply.
 The Funeral Director will also help with anything requested by the Coroner, and with the requirements of the authorities in the overseas country to which the deceased is going.
 Some of these requirements may apply for burial in another part of the United Kingdom.

 The certificate is issued by the Environmental Health Officer of the council in the area the person died, or is to be exhumed from before reburial elsewhere.